An internship is a wonderful way to get acquainted with the industry you’re going to work for after graduation.

 An internship is a short-term position in a company, typically taken to ‘test waters’, as in a student is able to judge his/her suitability in the chosen industry.

-Internships usually happen in summer vacations or while studying, and each intern is paid a stipend (optional) for their contribution.
+An internship usually happens in summer vacations or while studying, and each intern is paid a stipend (optional) for their contribution.

-A 2013 survey by National Association of Colleges and Employers (NACE) shows that graduates with internship experience are valued highly by prospective employers, and their employment rate is higher, of course.
+A survey by the National Association of Colleges and Employers (NACE) shows that graduates with internship experience are valued highly by prospective employers, and their employment rate is higher, of course.

 This is but a single survey.
 There’re scores of others proving the same point.